 The Wellbeing Farm Wedding Photography – Rachel & Sean

 The theme of Rachel & Sean’s wedding was definitely Colour.
 It was everywhere, and their choice of venue couldn’t have been more fitting.
-It was incredible later in the day, after the speeches and delicious vegetarian wedding breakfast, that we were treated to a sunset for the first time in weeks.
-It was spectacular, and we grabbed our gorgeous couple and ran down to the fields surrounding the farm for a couple of extra portraits in the gorgeous light.
+It was incredible later in the day.
+After the speeches and delicious vegetarian wedding breakfast, that we were treated to a sunset for the first time in weeks.
+It was spectacular.
+We grabbed our gorgeous couple and ran down to the fields surrounding the farm for a couple of extra portraits in the gorgeous light.

 ‘Be realistic about what you can achieve alongside life/work etc. Is the amount of stress something is going to cause you really worth the saving you’re making by doing it yourself!?
 Something that has caused massive stress in the run up to the wedding… transport!
 Right from the off, we didn’t want a wedding car as I was staying 2 mins from the venue, but the stress it has caused in terms of car:size of dress ratio makes me wish we’d just hired one!’